Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a lepton-jet: Analysis strategy

 Similarly the b-tagged jet is required to be with $\Delta R < 1$ of the leptonic top candidate, and a $\Delta \phi > 2.5$ requirement is applied between the lepton-jet and leptonic top candidate, the latter distribution is shown in Fig.~\ref{fig:dPhi_ydtop}.
 A loose minimum mass requirement of 100 GeV is applied for the leptonic top candidate.
 Finally the same {$m/$\pT} requirement as before is applied, and it again helps to massively reduce all backgrounds, as can be seen in Fig.~\ref{fig:TP_m}.

 \FloatBarrier

 A detailed study on the effect of these kinematic requirement on signal and background was performed and summarised in Table~\ref{tab:lep-sigeff} separately for electron and muon channels, as defined above.
 The initial drop is due to one of the leptons falling below the kinematic thresholds, and while the $m/$\pT~requirement does reduce the efficiencies drastically, it also eliminates almost all of the background, as seen above.
 We can also consider a requirement on missing transverse momentum, but this is always better to leave for a detector level analysis.
 Similarly, a requirement of about 100 GeV on the leading electron \pT~keeps almost all of the signal and will help in reducing backgrounds, but this is better optimised using the potential mis-reconstructed electrons at the detector level.
-After all selections, about a thousand signal events remain for VLT mass of 1 TeV, and about ten for VLT mass of 3 TeV.
+After all selections and combining both channels, for an integrated luminosity of 300 fb$^{-1}$, 1456 signal events remain for VLT mass of 1 TeV, and 29 events for VLT mass of 3 TeV, while the less than 1 event for VLT mass of 5 TeV makes that signal inaccessible.
+A detailed sensitivity study is performed in Section~\ref{sec:sens}.

 \FloatBarrier